Deuteronomy Chapter 17 Summary

 2. The penalty for idolatry was death, but did the Israelites follow this command?
 What stories in the Bible can you find to make your case?

 3. Examples of idolatry for ancient Israelites are given in verse 3.
 What does idolatry look like today?
 Do you struggle with any of the examples you found?
-How can you remove those idols in your life without becoming a recluse?
+How can you remove those idols from your life without becoming a recluse?

 4. Why do you think that the penalty for refusing to listen to the high judges was death?

 5. Why would the people want a king (like the other nations) when they already had a King?
-Do you desire the peace and wellbeing of other people?
-How can you remind yourself on a daily basis that your peace and wellbeing is found in the Lord?
+Do you desire the peace and well-being of other people?
+How can you remind yourself on a daily basis that your peace and well-being is found in the Lord?

-7. God was very specific when he said that a king must not "send the people back to Egypt to acquire horses" (verse 16 CSB).
+7. God was very specific when He said that a king must not "send the people back to Egypt to acquire horses" (verse 16 CSB).
 King Solomon would disobey this command both literally and figuratively.
 How did Solomon literally send the people back to Egypt?
 What about figuratively?
 What passages in the Bible can be used to make these connections?

 10. If you read one verse a day, it would take you about 86 years to read the whole Bible.
 Do you read God's word every day?
 What steps can you take this week to be more intentional about reading God's word?